Chevrolet van: Concept vehicles

 In 1966, General Motors developed the concept vehicle Electrovan, based on the GMC Handi-Van.
 The vehicle used a Union Carbide cryogenic fuel cell to power a 115-horsepower electric motor.
 It never went into production due to cost issues and safety concerns.

 In popular culture

 Product placement included a customized 1983 GMC Vandura in the 1980s television series The A-Team that was driven by B. A. Baracus (portrayed by Mr. T).

+Several Chevrolet G10 vans have been recreated into real-life Scooby-Doo Mystery Machines, including one from 1989 that is in the Warner Bros Corporate Archive.

 "Chevy Van" is a 1975 song by Sammy Johns about a Chevrolet van.